schneider7/GitAnnounce/README.md

 # GitAnnounce
 GitAnnounce will send messages in a [Zulip](https://zulipchat.com/) stream when someone makes changes on a GitHub PR.

+If you're interested in the code (e.g. to adapt this engine for your own needs), it's located primarily in `app/controllers/messages_controller.rb` and `app/lib/http.rb`.

 ## Usage